Dynamic vs Static Computational Graphs [PyTorch or TensorFlow]

 A piece on the difference between dynamic and static computational graphs

-A different computation graph is constructed from scratch for each training sample followed by forward and backward propagation so in another words the user is free to use different networks for each input sample.
+A different computational graph is constructed from scratch for each training sample followed by forward and backward propagation.
+In other words, the user is free to use different networks for each input sample.
 This of course will cost you a little overhead but no need to worry as frameworks like DyNet have an optimized C++ backend and lightweight graph representation.

-Experiments show that DyNet’s speeds are faster than or comparable with static declaration toolkits while in static graph frameworks the graph is defined once and is followed by the optimization graph compiler where then both the resulting optimized graph and training samples are fed to this graph.
+Experiments show that DyNet’s speeds are faster than or comparable with static declaration toolkits.
+Conversely, in static graph frameworks the graph is defined once and is followed by the optimization graph compiler where then both the resulting optimized graph and training samples are fed to this graph.
 On the one hand, once compiled, large graphs can run efficiently on either a CPU or a GPU, making it ideal for large graphs with a fixed structure, where only the inputs change between instances.
-However, the compilation step itself can be costly, and it makes the interface more cumbersome to work with.
+However, the compilation step itself can be costly and it makes the interface more cumbersome to work with.

-Now let go into details to know more about the differences between two paradigms.
+That said, we can now go into details to know more about the differences between the two paradigms.

 Static declaration follows two steps: